Table of Contents

 Caffeine Timing

 Individual caffeine metabolism varies genetically.
 Some people metabolize caffeine quickly and tolerate afternoon consumption.
 Others need morning-only intake for quality sleep.
+The 2025 study provides caffeine consumers with cutoff times to minimize negative effects on sleep.

 Alcohol Effects